domoszlai/svg2gcode/README.md

 }
 ```

+and can be set by the by the `--flavor` or `-f` command line option.

 A new configuration file can be set by the `--flavor` or `-f` command line option.

-Another configurable property is the resolution of the SVG image in DPI (dot per inch).
-It can be given by the `--dpi` or `-d` command line option.
-Default value is 72 DPI.

 ## Limitations